 Potential candidates are advised to make contact with the Admissions Tutor in advance of submitting an application.

-Please note that the application deadline for 2018-19 has now passed.
+Applications for the 2020-21 academic year have now closed.
 JYA applicants are usually notified of the outcome of their application by the end of the first full week of February.

 How much does it cost?

 JYA students generally pay the University Composition Fee at the overseas rate, although students from the EU may be eligible for a lower rate and should contact the Academic Office to discuss their circumstances.

 In addition, all JYA students also pay the College Fee.
 As a guide, the fee for 2020-21 is £9855.
 The fee is likely to be slightly higher in 2022-23.